top of page

 Why This Matters

 In space, repairs aren’t an option.
-A small surface failure can lead to lost power, lost data, or a mission that ends years early.
+Once satellites fail, they cannot be repaired.
+Small cracks become mission-ending failures.
+In fact, between 2009 and 2016, 42.6% of small-satellite missions failed.
 Every launch represents years of work, billions of dollars, and irreplaceable scientific opportunity.
 As missions become longer, farther, and more ambitious, surviving is no longer enough.
 Spacecraft need surfaces that can sense change, respond instantly, and adapt as conditions change.

 bottom of page